Welcome to the Mean Green Family

 Living on campus

 Denton has more than 100 apartment complexes, many within walking distance of campus or served by the campus shuttle system.
-You can access an online guide to off-campus housing or pick up the College Apartment Guide available at the University Union.
+You can access our online guide to off-campus housing or learn more about services offered for off-campus students.

 Transportation & parking

 Many students drive to campus, which is 40 miles from Dallas and Fort Worth on Interstate 35.
 Parking permits are available at different rates.
 UNT also features 2,500 bicycle parking spaces and several bike repair stations.